 - 40 g unsalted butter;

-- salt, pepper to taste.
+- salt and pepper to taste.

 How to make chicken liver paste at home:

-- Rinse chicken liver under cold running water, to make this task easier use colander and leave it inside to drain all the excess liquid.
-Make sure that all the pieces are of the same size, cut liver in half if necessary, and get rid of all the white veins.
+- Rinse chicken liver under cold running water, to make this task easier use a colander and leave it inside to drain all the excess liquid.
+Make sure that all the pieces are of the same size, cut the liver in half if necessary, and get rid of all the white veins.

 - Peel vegetables.
 Grate or cut carrot into small pieces, chop onion.